Driver 2: Reception

-The game received "mixed or average reviews" on both platforms according to review aggregator Metacritic.
-GameSpot named Driver 2 Advance the best Game Boy Advance game of October 2002.
-One of the major complaints from critics was the games numerous technical difficulties, including a short draw distance and frame rate which frequently dropped in the action scenes.
+The game received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.

-GameSpot concluded that the PlayStation version of Driver 2 is "an extraordinary game".
-GamesRadar said "it's not the fastest wheel screecher on the market but still impresses".
-Happy Puppy said the PS version "offers more of the same things that made the original a great game" but added that it "doesn't push the series much further".

-In a mixed review, Douglass C. Perry of IGN described the PlayStation version as "one of the most disappointing games, if not the most disappointing game, of 2000".
-Hot Games asked: "How could Reflections screw this up so bad?
-Driver 2 is a pale reflection (har har) of the original".

-David Chen reviewed the PlayStation version of the game for Next Generation, rating it three stars out of five, and stated that "this should please both newcomers and fans of the first, but it's not nearly as revolutionary or well executed".
+Ryan MacDonald of GameSpot concluded that the PlayStation version was "an extraordinary game".
+In a mixed review, Douglass C. Perry of IGN described the same console version as "one of the most disappointing games, if not the most disappointing game, of 2000".
+David Chen of NextGen said that the same console version "should please both newcomers and fans of the first, but it's not nearly as revolutionary or well executed."

+Air Hendrix of GamePro said of the PlayStation version in its January 2001 issue, "All told, Driver 2 definitely isn't a bad game, but its flaws prevent it from living up to its predecessor's huge Fun Factor.
+If you're a hardcore Driver fan, you'll probably stomach its blemishes and enjoy all the other things that it does well.
+If not, be sure to take this baby for a test drive before signing on the dotted line."
+23 issues later, Star Dingo called Driver 2 Advance "a mildly impressive technical feat...well, for a Game Boy Advance game, anyway."

+Sales

-The PlayStation version of Driver 2 won a Blockbuster Entertainment Award in the "Favorite Video Game" category, and it was an honorable mention for GameSpot's Best and Worst of 2000 in the "Best Driving Game" category along with Tokyo Xtreme Racer 2 and Ridge Racer V. Driver 2 Advance won GameSpot's Best and Worst of 2002 in the "Best Driving Game on Game Boy Advance" category.
-It was a runner-up for the publication's "Best Graphics on Game Boy Advance" prize which went to Yoshi's Island: Super Mario Advance 3.Driver 2 was counted as a success by Infogrames as the game sold 2 million units worldwide by February 2001, Alongside the Greatest Hits/Platinum Released of Driver, Deer Hunter 4: World-Class Record Bucks and Unreal Tournament, Driver 2 was credited with a increased sale revenues for Infogrames North American Division during the Second Quarter of 2000-01 fiscal year.
-The PlayStation version of Driver 2 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
-The PlayStation version of Driver 2 was the 12th best-selling game of 2001 in the United Kingdom.
-The PlayStation version of the game also the 10th best-selling game of 2001 in the United States, selling a total of 865,709 copies.
-However, Grand Theft Auto III by Rockstar North, which is the closest competitor of Driver 2 ultimately selling a total of 1.96 million copies, edging out Driver 2 by approximately 1.1 million copies.
+Driver 2 was counted as a success by Infogrames as the game sold 2 million units worldwide by February 2001.
+Alongside the Greatest Hits/Platinum release of Driver, Deer Hunter 4: World-Class Record Bucks and Unreal Tournament, the game was credited with an increased sale revenues for Infogrames North American Division during the Second Quarter of 2000-01 fiscal year.
+The PlayStation version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 units in the UK.
+The same console version was the 12th best-selling game of 2001 in the UK.
+The same console version was also the 10th best-selling game of 2001 in the U.S., selling a total of 865,709 units.
+However, Grand Theft Auto III by Rockstar North, which is the closest competitor of the game, ultimately sold a total of 1.96 million units, edging out the game by approximately 1.1 million units.

+Awards

+The PlayStation version won a Blockbuster Entertainment Award in the "Favorite Video Game" category.
+GameSpot named the Game Boy Advance version the best game of October 2002.
+The same handheld version won the award for "Best Driving Game on Game Boy Advance" at GameSpot's Best and Worst of 2002 Awards, and was nominated for the "Best Graphics on Game Boy Advance" award, which went to Yoshi's Island: Super Mario Advance 3.